IlginIcozu/poan/README.md

 Poan is an interactive audiovisual work.

-The work is live on; https://ilginicozu.github.io/poan/
+In order to see the work click [here](https://ilginicozu.github.io/poan/)

+### Introductions

+Mouse Click = Starts the audio.

+Mouse X axis = Changes the number of recursioned circles.

+Mouse Y axis = A lowpass filter.

+Find your sweetspot and enjoy!

-## Description
+## Description of the Work

-Poan inspareted by minimalism and recursion.
+Both the visual design and composition inspired by minimalism and recursions.